asmaier/mostly-harmless/mostly-harmless.md

 \end{split}
 \label{eq:rsrcontr}\end{aligned}$$

-### Derivation of the stress tensor for a newtonian fluid {#derivation-of-the-stress-tensor-for-a-newtonian-fluid}
+### Derivation of the stress tensor for a newtonian fluid

 It is generally assumed, that friction between fluid elements is proportional to the area of their surfaces.
 So in general the frictional or vicous force